Patryk404/HackHeroes/Health_Journal-API/README.md

 }
 ```
 * * Description:
-Gets a history of the number of cups of water.
+gets a history of the number of cups of water.
 * #### PUT
 `https://healthjournalapi.herokuapp.com/water/plus`
  * * Headers: